 We believe that the number of commercial and cargo aircraft, and hence spare engines, will increase.
-Boeing projects 3.5% annual growth in the global commercial jet fleet, increasing the current fleet to over 48,575 aircraft by 2042.
+Boeing projects 3.2% annual growth in the global commercial jet fleet, increasing the current fleet to 50,170 aircraft by 2043.
 Aircraft equipment manufacturers have predicted such an increase in aircraft to address the rapid growth of both passenger and cargo traffic in the Asian markets, as well as demand for new aircraft in more mature markets.